jj9btcproj/CryptoCoin-Price-Indicator/README.md

 by
 ### jj9 (jbs)

-generalizes and combines old btc version originally written in jj9 repo and enhanced by RichHorrocks and Zapsoda (btcapicalls/setupfile maintainance for old btc version)  and ltc version in other jj9 repo
+generalizes and combines old btc version originally written in jj9 repo and enhanced by RichHorrocks and Zapsoda (btcapicalls/setupfile maintainance for old btc version)  and ltc version in other jj9 repo.
+Added peercoin support by sahtor.

 if you feel the need to share some bitcoin thanks or love do so here.
 If you use this please credit it